Meyaal/gitpod-full-template/README.md

 ***
 ## Fixed Bugs

-This project has been submited once before by 22/02/20, but but due to some errors it has not been approved.
+This project has been submitted once before by 22/02/20, but but due to some errors it has not been approved.
 The following error has been corrected

 1. Website is limited to less than 3 pages/Tabs.
 The website has got three pages now.
 2. Doesn’t work well across various devices / screen sizes.
 The website is fully responsive by now.